Income Tax Filing 2026: A Step-by-Step Guide to This Year’s Tax Season

 It’s that time of the year again when we have to pay our dues to the government.
-Hang on, how does that work again?
+Yup: Tax season is here again.

 The simplest way to check if you need to file your income tax is to use IRAS' Filing checker service.